ioccc-src/winner/2018/giles/README.md

 ## To build:

 This entry requires SDL2 to be installed.
-See
+See the
 FAQ on "[SDL1 and SDL2](../../faq.html#SDL)"
 if you don't have it
 installed and don't know how to do so.